nihochuha/openwrt_scripts/routerich/README.md

 ## Leds on/off using uci
 1. Check your router's /etc/config/system configuration file (`nano /etc/config/system`).
-   If you're using default configuration some `config led` sections are missed, so add missing saving order sampled below.
-It's safe to change name and mode depending on your needs.
+   If you're using default configuration some `config led` sections are missed, so add missing saving order by `option sysfs` key from sample below.
+It's safe to change name depending on your needs.
    ```
    config led 'led_lan_1'
 	   option name 'lan-1'